troywsmith/PythonCourse/Course1/README.md

 short circuit: When Python is part-way through evaluating a logical expression and stops the evaluation because Python knows the final value for the expression without needing to evaluate the rest of the expression.

 ### Chapter 4: Functions

+algorithm: A general process for solving a category of problems.

+argument: A value provided to a function when the function is called.
+This value is assigned to the corresponding parameter in the function.

+body: The sequence of statements inside a function definition.

+composition: Using an expression as part of a larger expression, or a statement as part of a larger statement.

+deterministic: Pertaining to a program that does the same thing each time it runs, given the same inputs.

+dot notation: The syntax for calling a function in another module by specifying the module name followed by a dot (period) and the function name.

+flow of execution: The order in which statements are executed during a program run.

+fruitful function: A function that returns a value.

+function: A named sequence of statements that performs some useful operation.
+Functions may or may not take arguments and may or may not produce a result.

+function: call A statement that executes a function.
+It consists of the function name followed by an argument list.

+function definition: A statement that creates a new function specifying its name, parameters, and the statements it executes.

+function: object A value created by a function definition.
+The name of the function is a variable that refers to a function object.

+header: The first line of a function definition.

+import statement: A statement that reads a module file and creates a module object.

+module object: A value created by an import statement that provides access to the data and code defined in a module.

+parameter: A name used inside a function to refer to the value passed as an argument.

+pseudorandom: Pertaining to a sequence of numbers that appear to be random, but are generated by a deterministic program.

+return value: The result of a function.
+If a function call is used as an expression, the return value is the value of the expression.

+void function: A function that does not return a value.